 The Dead Sea’s name in English is not meant to be menacing. it simply derives from the lack of fish and other animals in its waters.

-And though the Dead Sea does not have any fish, it is represented as well.
-But the more interesting fact is that it is not a sea, it is a lake.
-And it is not the only sea in Israel, which is a lake.
-You can find out the reason behind it in my complete guide about the Sea Of Galilee.
+And though the Dead Sea has no fish, it is also represented.
+But the interesting fact is that it is not a sea but a lake.
+And it is not the only sea in Israel, a lake.
+You can find the reason behind it in my complete guide about the Sea Of Galilee.

 Mediterranean Shoreline

-Point of interest #3 on the site plan is the Mediterranean Shoreline, which demonstrates a typical seashore with active waves.
+The Mediterranean Shoreline is the point of interest #3 on the map.
+It demonstrates a typical seashore with bouncy waves.

 This exhibit presents the Israeli seashore that is divided into two habitats – the rocky seashore and the sandy beach.